unclesp1d3r/CipherSwarm/README.md

 cryptographic challenges, offering a web-based interface for managing and distributing hash cracking tasks across multiple nodes.

-> [!NOTE]
-> This project is a re-implementation of the original HashSlinger project, which was built on C# and .Net.
-> The original project was abandoned due to the limitations of the original strategy to fully support the Hashtopolis protocol.
-> The new project is built on Ruby on Rails and is designed to be more scalable and efficient.

 > [!CAUTION]
 > This project is currently under active development and is not yet ready for production use.
 Please use it with caution.